Sylvester-agbo/terraform-ansible-series/Ansible/01-Introduction/03-Ansible_config_file.md

  in which we can make various settings like location of inventory file, host_key_checking as False
 - But we can define ansible configuration file in different location and for this there is a priority for this files.
+- You can generate ansible.cfg by running the command
+    $ ansible-config init --disabled > ansible.cfg

 **Locations with priority(starting from top to bottom):**
 - ANSIBLE_CONFIG environment variable